SCIInstitute/ShapeWorks/README.md

 Running
 =====================
 Studio runs with no command-line arguments.
-Once running, set the locations of ShapeWorksGroom and ShapeWorksRun in the Preferences dialog (ctrl+,).
 <br/><br/>
 You Should have a Qt window that looks similar to the one below.
 <br/><br/>